sequelize/sequelize-sscce/readme.md

 # or
 npm install pg-native

+# if you need to use DataTypes.HSTORE, you also need this dependency
+npm install pg-hstore

 # Start the postgres database using docker.
 # Requires docker.
 You can also run your own database if you prefer.
 npm run start:postgres